NirajPujari/reactapp/README.md

-# React App - hello-world
+# React App - Web-App

 This is a simple React application named "hello-world."